 What are the benefits of belonging to the union as a retiree?

-- Continued access to the union’s membership benefits through the Union Plus program
+- Continued access to the union’s membership benefits through the AFT+ Program

 - Regular communications from the state and national unions, including stories specifically about retiree issues in the newsletters CFT United and AFT Retirees

 - Staying current on union positions regarding local, state, and national issues of interest, including elections

 - Membership in the California Alliance for Retired Americans